The Story of Genesis’ Self-Titled 1983 Album

 From the prominent use of a drum machine on “Mama” to the Top 10 pop hook of “That’s All” to the radio-ready ballad “Taking It All Too Hard,” the album aimed squarely at the mainstream.
 And let’s not forget the shockingly wrongheaded decision to release a song called “Illegal Alien,” which came with a blatantly racist music video.

-But dig deeper, and you’ll find a glimmer of what had come before.
-“Home by the Sea / Second Home by the Sea” starts crunchy and limber, and then it gets spacey and progressive, with a spooky theme to boot.
-This lengthy suite — combined, it’s more than 11 minutes long — represents the last rickety bridge between Genesis’ two periods.
+Dig deeper and you’ll find a glimmer of what had come before.
+“Home by the Sea / Second Home by the Sea” starts crunchy and limber, and then it gets spacey and progressive.
+The lengthy suite — combined, it’s more than 11 minutes long — represents the last rickety bridge between Genesis’ two periods.

 Collins had by then developed into a singer of exceptional range, angrily imploring “sit down, sit down … sit down!” in the song.
 But more importantly, “Home by the Sea / Second Home by the Sea” retains a distinctive musical character that rounds out the narrative.
 It’s all a perfect reflection an era of the band that was definitively drawing to a close.
 But a new one was just beginning.

 See Genesis and Other Rockers in the Top 100 Albums of the ’80s